Lagrangian uncertainty quantification and information inequalities for stochastic flows: Bounds on loss of information in path-based predictions

-With the summary in Proposition \ref{Summary}, we are ready to prove our result on information bound between Lebesgue a.e. flows of solutions of two stochastic differential equations on $\Xt.$ First, we give three preparatory lemmas that will facilitate the proof.
+With the results derived in \S\ref{Recon_sol}, we are ready to prove our result on information bound between Lebesgue a.e.~flows of solutions of two stochastic differential equations on $\Xt.$ First, we give three preparatory lemmas which will facilitate the proof.